evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 Let's first see how you can use external models from HuggingFace.
 You will use two options:
 * **Pre-selected models**.
 Some of the models like **Toxicity** are pre-selected.
 You can simply pass the `HuggingFaceToxicityModel()` descriptor.
 This [model](https://huggingface.co/spaces/evaluate-measurement/toxicity) will return the predicted toxicity score between 0 to 1.
 * **Custom models**.
 You can also call other named models, and specify the output (e.g., label or score) to use.
 In this case, you must parametrize the general `HuggingFaceModel` descriptor.
 Let's use it to call the `SamLowe/roberta-base-go_emotions` [model](https://huggingface.co/SamLowe/roberta-base-go_emotions) that classifies text into 28 emotions.
 We'll pick the "neutral" label.
-This means that the descriptor will then return the predicted score from 0 to 1 on whether responses convey neutral emotion.
+This means that the descriptor will return the predicted score from 0 to 1 on whether responses convey neutral emotion.

 ```python
 text_evals_report = Report(metrics=[